 There is a long but promising alternative route to becoming a probationary officer.
 It begins at NIIT IFBI via its 45-day classroom training program, the Post Graduate Diploma in Sales and Relationship Banking.
 Candidates are screened through interviews and an examination passing which they are handed provisional offer letters.
 It mentions the Terms & Conditions of the programme and the procedure to get into ICICI, post programme completion.
 After carefully evaluating the prospects students can decide if they want to enrol in the programme or not.
 Data suggests many students who take this journey, find themselves at officer-grade, entry-level positions in the ICICI Bank.
 Designations include titles such as Customer Service officer or a Senior Officer.

 By hierarchy, such value banking roles are just one step below the grade of a probationary officer.
-Provided the individual performs well and gets a positive review upon an assessment by ICICI authorities, they could be promoted to the position of a probationary officer within 2-3 years of joining the bank and thereupon begin handling the nominal Probationary Officer work load.
+Provided the individual performs well and gets a positive review upon an assessment by ICICI authorities, they could be promoted to the position of a PO within 2-3 years of joining the bank and thereupon begin handling the nominal Probationary Officer work load.

 To keep things in perspective, but for the entrance exams and short-term courses like the one mentioned above, it is relatively harder to enter the banking industry.
 However, an individual with the right qualifications has numerous options to explore within the IT industry.
 The basic qualification a student is expected to have is engineering following which additional skill-sets can be acquired on the job or through third-party upskilling programmes.

 - Bank PO vs IT Jobs – Job Security